-Writing-intensive courses are taken after successful completion of six hours of first-year English.
-Each writing-intensive course provides opportunity for students to practice the writing, reading, and critical thinking skills they learned in first-year composition courses and to develop these skills by learning and demonstrating adherence to the conventions of written discourse in a specific academic discipline.
+Students take at least two writing-intensive courses after successfully completing ENG 111 and 112.
+Each writing-intensive course provides the opportunity for students to practice the writing, reading, and critical thinking skills they learned in ENG 111 and 112, and to develop these skills by learning and demonstrating adherence to the conventions of written discourse in a specific academic discipline.

-To be deemed writing-intensive, a course must meet the following criteria:
+To be deemed writing intensive, a course must meet the following criteria:

-- Writing must be an integral part of the course and constitute a substantial part of the final course grade.
-Instructors may use their professional judgment in defining "substantial" within the context of their course and academic discipline. - The course must include a process-oriented approach to writing.
-This process must include instruction about writing in the course's academic discipline, written or oral feedback to students during their writing process, and emphasis on revision of written work. - Students must complete assignments totaling a minimum of 5,000 words (approximately 20 double-spaced pages) of writing the semester.
+- One of the course objectives must be the development of writing skills. - The course must adopt a process-based approach to writing.
+This approach includes, but is not limited to, instruction about writing in the course's academic discipline, written and/or verbal feedback to students during their writing process, and emphasis on revision of written work. - The instructor must use the Written Communication rubric to assess at least one assignment in D2L Brightspace.